 (Please see our Topic Web below)

-This term, PE is on a Monday with Mr. French (pm) and Gymnastics (am) (6 sessions) So our teacher asks if we have our PE kits in school.
+This term, PE is on a Monday with Mr. French (pm) and Cricket on a Wednesday.
+We will also be doing the mile run.
+So our teacher asks if we have our PE kits in school.
 Our teachers say that it’s important that we have our names in our kits and our uniforms.

 "I love Action Ants and doing Archery.
 I like demonstrating too!"
 (Coco Year 2)